 - Second-degree burglary: (P.L.
 140.25): Third-degree burglary automatically gets upgraded to second-degree burglary if the building at issue is a house or other dwelling, the defendant has a weapon during the burglary, the defendant causes injury to an innocent person, the defendant displays what appears to be a firearm or the defendant threatens to use a dangerous instrument.

 - First-degree burglary: (p.l.
 140.30): First-degree burglary occurs when the building at issue is a dwelling and the defendant also causes physical injury to an innocent person, is armed with a firearm, displays what appears to be a firearm or uses or threatens to use a dangerous instrument.

 - Issues with discovery: In New York, discoverable evidence in burglary cases often consists of video surveillance of the crime, witness statements, police reports, crime scene forensics and law enforcement testimony.

 - Key witnesses: If the defendant was present when the robbery occurred, the defense may try to get the charge reduced to the lesser crime of criminal trespass.
 This result can sometimes be accomplished by putting forth the testimony of a witness, or in some cases the defendant, in order to demonstrate that while the defendant was present, it was not his or her intention to commit a crime.

 Highly rated defense lawyers uphold your rights in New York

-The respected and experienced criminal law attorneys at the Law Offices of Tacopina & Seigel provide New Yorkers with the guidance and counsel they need.
+The respected and experienced criminal law attorneys at the Law Offices of Tacopina, Seigel & DeOreo provide New Yorkers with the guidance and counsel they need.
 Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.